doublergreer/TugOfCardsGame/README.md

 - Queen: 12 points
 - King: 13 points

-### Face Card Special Rules:
+### Special King Rule:
-Face cards (Jack, Queen, and King) offer a distinct advantage over the numbered ranks in that playing them against non-face cards will result in the rope being moved two positions instead of one in the winner's direction.
+King cards offer a distinct advantage over the ordinary ranks in that playing them against non-face cards will result in the rope being moved two positions instead of one in the winner's direction.